-In May, 2013, the Washington Post’s Greg Miller reported that the head of the CIA’s clandestine service was being shifted out of that position as a result of “a management shake-up” by then-Director John Brennan.
-As Miller documented, this official… Read More ›
+Favorite In May, 2013, the Washington Post’s Greg Miller reported that the head of the CIA’s clandestine service was being shifted out of that position as a result of “a management shake-up” by then-Director John Brennan.
+As Miller documented, this official – whom the paper did not name because she was a covert agent at the…

 The Rise of Trump Shows the Danger and Sham of Compelled Journalistic “Neutrality”